mhavas/ccs2-505/README.md

 ccs2-505-L01
 ============

-Code repository for code in Lecture 1
+This is a code repository for lecture 1 of McGill University's CCS2-505 Application Programming Course.

+*Area.java* is for a demonstration
+*Calculator.java* should be improved